-How to Prepare Before, During, and After Selling to Private Equity or Corporate Buyers
+How to Prepare Before, During, and After Selling a Medical Practice to Private Equity or Corporate Buyers

 Industry experts outline three main considerations.